Biomarker-Development-at-INM7/JTrack-Documents/docs/source/JTrack_Dashboard.rst

    Adding high-frequency wearable sensors may increase data volume and impact storage and processing performance.
 Choose sensors and sampling rates based on the study objectives.

+   Raw PPG and other high-frequency signals may require a compatible Garmin model and the corresponding SDK license.
+Configuring a signal in JDash does not guarantee that every watch can provide it.

 .. _study-details-subjects-view: